dbmedialab/pkg/logrustic/README.md

 # Logrustic

-This package can be used to set up a logrus-instance that definitely won't break the elasticSearch parser. (whereas vanilla logrus with json encoding usually will)
+This package can be used to set up a logrus-instance that definitely won't break the elasticSearch parser (whereas vanilla logrus with json encoding usually will).

 Usage examples: